Joosshh16/DevOps/Kubernetes/deployments/README.md

         - name: docker-creds
      ```

-6. Additionally, in js-web-deployment, we use ConfigMaps to serve as environment variables for retrieving the values of the APIs
+6. Additionally, in js-web-deployment, we use ConfigMaps to serve as environment variables for retrieving the values of the APIs.

       ```bash
         env: